What Are Interchange Fees? Credit Card Interchange Rates Explained

 Credit Card Interchange Rates by Network

 Below is an average range of the latest interchange fees by network.
-Note that these are just based on the common rates—business, reward, and international credit cards will all have higher fees.
+Note that these interchange fee examples are based on the common rates—business, reward, and international credit cards will all have higher fees.
 High-volume businesses, like B2B companies or businesses processing billions of dollars in transactions, can also qualify for different processing tiers, which offer lower rates.

 Card Network | From | To |